V-Sekai/manuals/decisions/20241014-xr-interface-for-rigging.md

 - **2D GUI for Constraint Management**: Using a traditional 2D interface for constraint management was considered but rejected due to the lack of immersion and intuitiveness in a VR context.

+Scale will be implemented for use matching clothing with the character body.

+Constraint weight can be used to adjust the strength of the constraint.

 ## In Core and Done by Us

 This feature is core to the V-Sekai project's mission of enhancing VR interaction and will be developed internally to maintain control over quality and integration.